Can an STI cause an onion smell in the vagina?

 Other possible causes of onion-like odour

 A strong onion-like odour isn’t always a sign of an STI and can be caused by other factors.
-Other potential causes include:
+Other potential causes include the following:

 • Poor hygiene: Excess discharge or improper cleaning after urination.